 The Early Years

-Adolf Hitler in the Alps in the early days, shortly after his release from Landsberg prison
+Adolf Hitler in the Alps in the early days, shortly after his release from Landsberg prison.

-"Adolf liked to dictate for his masterpiece, Mein Kampf, while bench pressing.
+Adolf liked to dictate his masterpiece, Mein Kampf, while bench pressing.
 He would lift up to 400 lbs. while simultaneously discussing Aryan Theory and the Subjugation of the Slavs.
 It was really amazing.
-Adolf is the only man I know who has the strength of character to do something as demanding as that."
+Adolf is the only man I know who has the strength of character to do something as demanding as that.

-Adolf Acclaimed For Physical Beauty
+Adolf Acclaimed for Physical Beauty

 Adolf's photograph submission in the "Pectoral Muscle Beauty" contest.
-This photo appeared in respected newspapers such as Der Berliner and of course on the cover of the Nazi Party's own publication, the Volkische Beobachter..
+This photo appeared in respected newspapers such as Der Berliner and of course on the cover of the Volkische Beobachter.

 Shortly after his release from prison, Adolf Hitler signed up for the Herr Deutschland fitness contest and, unsurprisingly, received first prize with an overwhelming majority of votes.
 Hitler was later to exploit this popularity in politics.

-Hitler Becomes Chancellor And Abandons All Hope Of Going Professional
+Hitler Becomes Chancellor and Abandons All Hope of Going Professional

 Nazi propaganda photo from 1936.
 It shows Adolf Hitler "The Fuehrer" shouting the Nazi salute of "Sieg Heil!"
 (Hail Victory!) while non-Aryan children kneel at his feet, adoring the self-styled "Ubermensch".

-Hitler demonstrates to the German press that he hasn't let the duties of office get in the way of physical fitness.
+Hitler demonstrates to the German press that he hasn't let the duties of office get in the way of physical splendour.
 This photo is taken inside the Wolfsschanze ("Wolf's Lair") early in the war.
 Hitler's personal gym, installed at great expense from his royalties fund, can be seen in the background.

 Neville Chamberlain, Prime Minister of Britain, was a great admirer of Hitler's striking physique.
 This eventually led to his dismissal by parliament when war broke out between Britain and Germany.
 His successor, Winston Churchill, did not share Chamberlain's views on physical fitness.
 Consequently, the relations between the two countries became frigid.
-Hitler is reported to have said that Churchill's weight problem was the root of all the senseless slaughter, and that two weeks in the gym with Jurgen would have done wonders for the political situation.
+Hitler is reported to have said that Churchill's weight problem was the root of all the senseless slaughter, and that two weeks in the gym with Jurgen would have done wonders for his outlook and the political situation.

-Adolf Hitler's Henchmen And Lieutenants
+Adolf Hitler's Henchmen and Lieutenants

 Heinrich Himmler, commander of the Schutz Staffel (SS) and Geheime Staatspolitzei (Gestapo), was anxious to please Hitler and did some really amazing work.
 Himmler writes in his diary:

-"I gained 80 lbs. in 3 months [...]
-I was a skinny little loser [...] now I'm an ubermensch, just like The Fuehrer"
+I gained 80 lbs. in three months [...]
+I was a skinny little loser [...] now I'm an ubermensch, just like the Fuehrer!